mikestefanello/pagoda/README.md

 An email client was added as a _Service_ to the `Container` but it is just a skeleton without any actual email-sending functionality.
 The reason is because there are a lot of ways to send email and most prefer using a SaaS solution for that.
 That makes it difficult to provide a generic solution that will work for most applications.

 The structure in the client (`MailClient`) makes composing emails very easy and you have the option to construct the body using either a simple string or with a template by leveraging the [template renderer](#template-renderer).
-The standard library can be used if you wish to send email via SMTP and most SaaS providers have a Go package that can be used if you choose to go that direction. **You must** finish the implementation of `mail.Send`.
+The standard library can be used if you wish to send email via SMTP and most SaaS providers have a Go package that can be used if you choose to go that direction. **You must** finish the implementation of `MailClient.send`.

 The _from_ address will default to the configuration value at `Config.Mail.FromAddress`.
 This can be overridden per-email by calling `From()` on the email and passing in the desired address.